CentralValleyModeling/wrims-gui/CI-CD_WORKFLOW.md

 ## Development

 The **Development** phase begins with work being assigned and tracked through GitHub issues.
-Before starting development, a developer creates a new branch, adds an intial commit to this new branch which then creates a new pull request.
+Before starting development, a developer creates a new branch, adds an intial commit to this new branch, pushes the new branch to the remote repository, and creates a new pull request from the new branch into the `main` branch.
+This pull request contains the initial commit in the new branch and makes it differ from the `main` branch.
 Then development starts in their local copy of this branch.
 As work progresses, changes are committed and pushed to the remote repository.

 ## Code Review